 The Applicant must submit a complete, legible, and executed Application.
 The Applicant must include all required attachments and the appropriate Application fee to be eligible for financing through the Bond/Tax Credit Program.
 The Applicant must use the Commission's Application forms.
-Please see Section 9: Tax Credit / Bond Program Fees for details on the Application fee.
+Please see Bond/Tax Credit Program Fees in Section 9 for details on application fees.

 The Commission prefers that the Applicant pays the Application fee using ACH or wire services.
-The applicant also may pay the fee with a business or personal check, a money order, or a cashier's check.
-An Application submitted with a check that is returned for insufficient funds will not be considered further.
+The Applicant also may pay the fee with a business or personal check, a money order, or a cashier's check.
+An application submitted with a check that is returned for insufficient funds will not be considered further.